brandonchacon/TimberlineCS/APCSA/Project2/README.md

 You are given a class named ParkingSpot that keeps track of the details about a parking spot.
 Each parking spot instance will keep track of the following data.

-– Name of the spot.
+- Name of the spot.
---The spot name must be specified when the spot is created (for example, "5th and main") – Coordinates in a 2-dimensional city grid.
+* The spot name must be specified when the spot is created (for example, "5th and main")
+- Coordinates in a 2-dimensional city grid.
 --The (x, y) coordinates must be specified when the spot is created.
 – The charge per 10 minutes interval.
 --The default charge is 25 cents per 10 minute interval.
 As with all parking meters,